syncfusion-content/windowsforms-docs/WindowsForms/PivotChart/FAQ/How-to-set-the-Color-Palette-for-a-Chart.md

 # How to set the Color Palette for a Chart

-Custom color Palette can be specified in PivotChart by using the CustomPalatte color collection.
+Custom color Palette can be specified in PivotChart by using the CustomPalette color collection.

 {% highlight C# %}